 loading

 About Andrea Long

-Andrea Long is editor and manager of The Dainty Jewell's Blog.
-She is also a Registered Nurse turned stay-at-home mom of 2 precious boys.
-Her life is full of adventure as she travels with her evangelist husband and little ones in a "tiny home on wheels".
-She enjoys finding ways to decorate her small space, time with her family, a good book, a strong cup of coffee, and as much time at her piano as possible.
+Andrea Long is wife to Clinton and mommy to Clark and Chantry.
+She is editor and manager of The Dainty Jewells Blog and part of the marketing team of Dainty Jewells.
+She is also a Registered Nurse turned stay-at-home mom of her two precious boys.
+Her life is full of adventure as she travels full-time with her evangelist husband and little ones in a "tiny home on wheels".
+She enjoys decorating her small space, time with her family, holistic health, a good book, a strong cup of coffee, and as much time at her piano as possible.
 Andrea considers herself very blessed to live this life for her Faithful Friend.
 Follow Andrea on Instagram @andreagrindlelong.

+loading